Recreating an instance from volume

 • In the dropdown menu next to the old instance, press the small arrow and select Disassociate floating IP.

-• Select the floating IP (if you have several, repeat these steps for all).
+• Select the floating IP (if you have many, repeat these steps for all).

 • Do not check Release Floating IP as this will release the floating IP from your project.